Lobster Fungus

 Hypomyces lactifluorum (Lobster mushroom) in the Jemez Mountains, New Mexico

 Hypomyces lactifluorum is found in wooded areas, often near Russula brevipes or Lactarius growing in conifer forests, in particular under ponderosa pine in the American Southwest and the Pacific Northwest.[5]
-Its range in the woods have been described as "solitary, scattered or gregarious" depending on location.[6]
+Its range in the woods has been described as "solitary, scattered or gregarious" depending on location.[6]

 Uses